Conflux-Chain/js-conflux-sdk/docs/error_handling.md

 ```

 ```"length not match","expect":2,"got":1``` means the abi encoder expect 2 arguments according to the ABI, but only 1 is provided.

+### notifications not supported

+If you use event subscribe methods, a websocket RPC endpoint is required.